Bachelor of Medical Radiation

 Learning and teaching

-Learning and teaching approaches include lectures, seminars, workshops, presentations and group discussion work.
+Learning and teaching approaches include lectures, tutorials and labs to prepare you for clinical placement, workshops, presentations and group discussion.
 Clinical practice is a major focus of this degree.

-You’ll undertake work placement in each year of the degree, spending a total of 49 weeks of the three and a half-year degree in supervised clinical practice, making you work-ready upon graduation.
+You'll undertake work placement in each year of the degree, spending a total of 51 weeks of the three-and-a-half-year degree in supervised clinical practice, making you work-ready upon graduation.

-You’ll gain experience in a range of clinical settings including large public teaching hospitals, small private practices, as well as metropolitan and rural centres.
+You'll gain experience in a range of clinical settings including large public teaching hospitals, small private practices, across metropolitan, regional and rural departments.

-You'll study in facilities with the latest medical radiations and IT equipment.
-This includes a virtual 3-D radiation treatment program (VERT), which includes a functional linear accelerator (LINAC) and patient treatment couch, a state of the art medical imaging laboratory complete with treatment rooms including X-ray units and consoles, and the nuclear medicine hot and cold laboratories, complete with specialised equipment and pharmaceuticals.
+You'll study in facilities with the latest medical radiations technology and equipment.
+This includes a virtual 3D radiation treatment program (VERT), with a virtual treatment unit, a linear accelerator (Linac) and patient treatment couch, a state-of-the-art medical imaging laboratory complete with treatment rooms including X-ray units and consoles, and the nuclear medicine hot and cold laboratories, complete with specialised equipment and radiopharmaceuticals.

-The Bachelor of Applied Science (Medical Radiations) is taught by professionals with current research and industry experience.
+The Bachelor of Medical Radiation is taught by AHPRA-registered medical radiations practitioners with current research and industry experience.

 Assessment methods

-Assessment methods in this degree may include written and online tests, case reports, laboratory reports, tutorial participation and clinical skill assessment.
+Assessment methods in this degree may include written and online tests, case studies, laboratory reports, tutorial participation and clinical skills assessment.

 Learning at RMIT